dchui1/nse_data/README.md

 ## Ordered vs. Randomized
 	Participants played all games in the same order in the ordered condition, whereas the games were presented in a random order to participants in the randomized condition
+## Game indices
+The `gameIndices.pkl` file store the order the games were presented to each subject, with each row corresponding to the subject in the play file